yukselberkay/pmanager/README.md

     list      Lists every record in the database update    Update a record from database
 ```

-## Roadmap
-- [ ] Unit tests
-- [x] Automatic copying to clipboard and cleaning it.
-- [ ] Secure channel to share passwords in a network.
-- [ ] Browser extension which integrates with offline database.

 ## Support
 Bitcoin Address -> bc1qrmcmgasuz78d0g09rllh9upurnjwzpn07vmmyj